SovereignCloudStack/events/OpenInfraSummit2022/Open Operations.md

 management are all important contributions.

-Being transparent about bugs, incidents, security reponses may sound disturbing to traditional Ops teams at first -- yet it is a key to build up experience.
+Being transparent about bugs, incidents, security reponses may sound disturbing to traditional Ops teams at first -- yet it is key to build up experience.
 It also helps to create trust with users, especially when incidents do occur.

-This is the essence of what we call Open Operations.
+This is the core of the Open Operations idea.

 ## Social summary (100 chars)